 Abdominal pain can be caused by a large variety of benign and serious conditions.
 For non-dyspepsia type abdominal pain, NSAIDs have shown efficacy in several specific and non-specific types of abdominal pain.
-One systematic review of 12 RCTs (n = 669) found no difference between opioids and NSAIDs in efficacious acute pancreatitis treatment and no significant difference in adverse events.34 Another prospective study of patients with abdominal pain related to pancreatitis showed no difference between acetaminophen, dexketoprofen, and tramadol in pain relief.35 A retrospective cohort study (n = 11,688) found that ketorolac decreased the need for opioids for non-specific abdominal pain compared to haloperidol.
+One systematic review of 12 RCTs (n = 669) found no difference between opioids and NSAIDs in efficacious acute pancreatitis treatment and no significant difference in adverse events.
+Another prospective study of patients with abdominal pain related to pancreatitis showed no difference between acetaminophen, dexketoprofen, and tramadol in pain relief.35 A retrospective cohort study (n = 11,688) found that ketorolac decreased the need for opioids for non-specific abdominal pain compared to haloperidol.
 Importantly, as NSAIDs are known to produce dyspepsia and upper GI discomfort, this group was not included in this study.36 e.
 Renal colic

 The studies included demonstrated that NSAIDs are more effective than opioids and acetaminophen for renal colic.
 Five studies assessed the effectiveness of NSAIDs in controlling pain from renal colic.
-One RCT found that IM diclofenac was equivalent to sterile water injection, while another found that lidocaine nerve block had improved VAS.^{9,37} Conversely, another RCT found IM diclofenac was more effective in achieving >50% reduction in pain from severe renal colic than IV morphine or IV acetaminophen.38 A similar RCT found that IV dexketoprofen was superior at 30 minutes to IV fentanyl or paracetamol in VAS improvement.39 Finally, a retrospective review indicated NSAIDs and smooth muscle relaxants (ie, alpha-blockers) were the most commonly used medications for renal colic.40 f.
-Other indications in the outpatient management of fever and sore throat.42 A randomized equivalence trial showed no difference in pain outcomes or significant adverse events in indomethacin vs prednisolone in gout treatment.43 Another RCT (n = 200) showed no difference in fever reduction or rescue therapy with ibuprofen vs paracetamol.44 Finally, retrospective reviews of sickle cell pain management in the ED showed increased hospitalization with opioids alone vs opioids in combination with NSAIDs (p = 0.0085).
+One RCT found that IM diclofenac was equivalent to sterile water injection, while another found that lidocaine nerve block had improved VAS.
+Conversely, another RCT found IM diclofenac was more effective in achieving >50% reduction in pain from severe renal colic than IV morphine or IV acetaminophen.
+A similar RCT found that IV dexketoprofen was superior at 30 minutes to IV fentanyl or paracetamol in VAS improvement.
+Finally, a retrospective review indicated NSAIDs and smooth muscle relaxants (ie, alpha-blockers) were the most commonly used medications for renal colic.

+f.
+Other indications

+One double-blinded study showed no difference between ibuprofen, acetaminophen, or a combination of these medications in acute pediatric pain relief at 60 minutes.
+Another study of pediatric and adult patients with viral respiratory infections showed a greater benefit of NSAIDs in the outpatient management of fever and sore throat.
+A randomized equivalence trial showed no difference in pain outcomes or significant adverse events in indomethacin vs prednisolone in gout treatment.43 Another RCT (n = 200) showed no difference in fever reduction or rescue therapy with ibuprofen vs paracetamol.
+Finally, retrospective reviews of sickle cell pain management in the ED showed increased hospitalization with opioids alone vs opioids in combination with NSAIDs (p = 0.0085).
 Another study indicated more return visits with NSAIDs alone, but no change in opioid prescriptions or readmissions.
 45,46